csupisara/MenuProject/README.md

 # Menu Project

 ## Project description
-\t Our restaurant program can order menu, calculate the total price, know the status of each menu order and create a bill.
+Our restaurant program can order menu, calculate the total price, know the status of each menu order and create a bill.
 This can reduce waiter in the restaurant and customer can make sure that the order was correct.

 ## Why we do this project